How to Practice “Unplugging” + the Benefits

 Benefits of “Unplugging”

-Especially this year, it’s likely you’ve been spending hours a day in front of a computer screen.
+Especially in the past year, it’s likely you’ve been spending many hours a day in front of a computer screen.
 Then, add on the time we all spend in a day replying to text messages, or scrolling through news and social media platforms.
 Taking time to reconnect with your mind and body is crucial to managing stress levels.
 Allow yourself time in the day to “recover”.

 The great thing about spending less time in front of screens that you GAIN time to do other things you enjoy!
 Turn that time spent in front of a computer, phone, or TV into time for yourself.
 Catch up with a friend, get a workout in, or finally crack open that book you’ve been meaning to read.
 Those minutes add up – you may end up with more hours in a day than you expected.